42Bastian/rmac/docs/rmac.rst

 with an editor should allow you to assemble your current source files.
 If you are an AS68 user, before you leap into the unknown please read the section on Notes for AS68 Users.

-This manual was typeset with TEX and the Computer Modern fonts, and it was printed on the Atari SLM-804 laser printer with a MEGA ST. Except for 200 lines of assembly language, the assembler is written entirely in C.

 ..
 [1] It processes 30,000 lines a minute on a lightly loaded VAX 11/780; maybe 40,000 on a 520-ST with an SH-204 hard disk.
 Yet it could be sped up even more with some effort and without resorting to assembly language; C doesn't have to be slow!